California Psalms

 slightest shift attuning them with everything —

-each leaf tremor on any tree, and the shade of foliage
+each leaf tremor on any tree, and the tint of foliage

 and the form of a cumbersome stone, even one lying entombed in night

-desolation more than the dimness of the planet’s other side, even
+desolation more than the murk now on the planet’s other side, but even

 star some hundreds of billions of light-years remote from these clouds